Google hopes test drives steer Americans to embrace its robot cars

 By Alexei Oreskovic

-MOUNTAIN VIEW, California Google Inc's self-driving car technology likely will not be available for several more years.
+MOUNTAIN VIEW Calif.
+Google Inc’s self-driving car technology likely will not be available for several more years.
 But the Internet company is already beginning the job of making the public comfortable with the futuristic vehicles.

 A fleet of Google’s robot cars ferried more than two dozen reporters around Mountain View, California, on Tuesday, in 30-minute ride-alongs that showcased their ability to automatically and safely navigate around city streets packed with cyclists, pedestrians and traffic signs.